lucasajc/fend-project-memory-game/README.md

 Beat the game by hitting all the combinations and challenge yourself to get 3 stars in the shortest possible time.
 Or use the reload button to restart the game.

+To run the game, just open the **index.html** file in your browser!

 ## Dependencies

 * [Animate.css](https://daneden.github.io/animate.css/) - a bunch of cool, fun, and cross-browser animations